Tawfiqh/DrivingGameV1/README.md

 ## Future Enhancements

-See `Todo.md` for planned features:
+See `Todo.md` for planned features
-- Collision detection and crash mechanics
-- Scoring system
-- Other vehicles on the road
-- 3D rendering mode
-- Touch controls for mobile devices

 ## Technologies Used